Make life tough for computer hackers.

 - Lock everything!

 Carnegie Mellon University (CMU) researchers developed a quiz to see how our perceptions of password strength compare to CMU’s study participants’ and their models of attackers.
 In the future we will be able to do away with passwords and use body parts instead.
 Fingerprints might be too available and thus not secure, but Karl Martin, founder of a start up in Toronto, is promoting the idea that the electrocardiogram, the heart rhythm, is a good way to identify people.
-The pattern of the rhythm is different for everyone, and he is developing a wristband that uses your heartbeat to identify you to your computer.
+The pattern of the rhythm is different for everyone, and he is developing a wristband that uses your heartbeat to identify you to your computer. *Update – the CMU quiz is no longer available but the article is worth reading.

 Encrypt your smartphone and computer in case of loss or theft.
 Encryption makes it much harder for your information to be retrieved without your permission.
 A password AND a fingerprint lock on your smartphone is an example.